 The IVF success rates of best fertility clinics are continuously improving.
 You should know that on average one in two women undergoing egg donation IVF will have a successful treatment.
 There are various factors that can lead to failure or success.
 Do not be discouraged if the first cycle on your IVF journey fails.

-Most women, with the support of their partners and husbands, keep on fighting for their dream baby: they travel to fertility clinics abroad to cut costs and have successful outcome after their second or third IVF.
+Most women, with the support of their partners and husbands, keep on fighting for their dream baby: they travel to fertility clinics abroad to cut costs and have a successful outcome after their second or third IVF.
 Some IVF survivors-turned-bloggers like Scantily Dad or Cindy had even a few IUI and IVF cycles and now they are happy mums and dads!
 It is more common than you think.

-There is loads of information online on how to prepare for IVF or how to find best fertility clinic, however, there is little information advising women how to cope with IVF emotional roller coaster.
-For many patients it can be depressing and hopeless time.
+There is loads of information online on how to prepare for IVF or how to find the best fertility clinic, however, there is little information advising women on how to cope with IVF emotional roller coaster.
+For many patients, it can be depressing and hopeless time.
 EggDonationFriends are aware of that.
 We have teamed up with Nina Leicht-Crist, an author, labour & birth assistant and happy mother to her IVF Miracle Baby, to give you some tips on how to deal with IVF stress.

 - Patience.
 You and your partner/husband decided together you wanted a baby.
 IVF with donor eggs is not a traditional method, but have patience and trust and your baby will come.

 - Emotions.
 Some carry them on their sleeve and others go quietly about it.
 Whatever your coping mechanism is, be ready to support each other’s emotions.
 Some women find blogging or being active on fertility forums helpful.